JensenNick/huawei_solar_pees/README.md

 #### Restart
 > :exclamation: **That's it!
 Restart Home Assistant and refresh  your browser!
 Log in to Home Assistant again!**

 Since the *"Huawei Solar PEES package"* includes platform sensors, Restart Home Assistant means "Restart Home Assistant" (not "Quick Reload").
-Refresh browser is done with your browser refresh botton or by pressing F5 on Windows / Cmd+Shift+R on Mac.
+Refresh browser is done with your browser refresh button or by pressing F5 on Windows / Cmd+Shift+R on Mac.

 > :bulb: *Generally, it may take a little while before sensors register any activity/change and therefore will have the status "Unavailable" or "Unknown" initially - don't panic, be patient for the values to show.*